 How do I pay my medical bills?

-The person or company who is the cause of your injuries should bear the responsibility for your medical bills.
+The person or company (or their insurance company) who is the cause of your injuries should bear the responsibility for your medical bills.
 Unfortunately, it’s not as easy as simply saying they need to pay your bills.
 When you are injured in a slip and fall, you need to show the at-fault party caused your injuries by failing to take action that would have prevented you from slipping and falling while on their property.

 Make your physical recovery your top priority.
 Your ability to get back to your regular life depends on your focus.
 To do that, let your lawyer worry about the stress of the personal injury process so you can focus on your physical recovery.